 The Velar-ish looks continue through to the interiors and the first thing you would notice are those twin touchscreen Touch Pro Duo system, where the top one supports Apple CarPlay and Android Auto too.
-Other features include 12.3-inch display for the driver, full color head-up display, 16-way seat controls, cabin air ionisation, a larger glove box and 4G Wi-Fi hotspot.
+Other features include a 12.3-inch display for the driver, a full-color head-up display, 16-way seat controls, cabin air ionization, a larger glovebox and 4G Wi-Fi hotspot.

 Another interesting fact is that up to 33 kg of recycled material is used in every new Range Rover Evoque.

 Another interesting feature is the ‘ClearSight rear-view mirror’ which transforms the mirror into a HD video screen.
 If the rear visibility is compromised by passengers or bulky items, the driver can simply flick a switch on the underside of the mirror and a camera feed from the top of the car displays what is behind the vehicle.
 The screen provides a wider (50-degree) field of vision and apparently, a superior visibility even in low light.

 The new Evoque also features something called as ‘Ground View’ technology, claimed to be the world’s first.
 It effectively makes the bonnet invisible by projecting camera imagery onto the upper touchscreen to show the driver a 180-degree view under the front of the vehicle.
 This is useful when negotiating difficult parking spaces, navigating high city centre kerbs or tackling rough terrain.

 Reversing camera is standard on all models, alongside a suite of advanced driver assistance systems.
 This includes Adaptive Cruise Control with Steering Assist, which centres the vehicle in the lane based on road markings as well as maintaining a safe distance from the vehicle in front.
 Active safety features such as Lane Keep Assist, Autonomous Emergency Braking and Driver Condition Monitor are all available too.